John Cameron (Alberta politician)

 John Cameron (May 28, 1846 – October 6, 1919) was a merchant and politician in Alberta, Canada and a municipal councillor in Edmonton.
 He is regarded as one of the city's pioneer citizens.

 Born in Canada West (later Ontario), Cameron worked as a merchant in his birth province and Manitoba before coming to Edmonton in 1881.
 In Edmonton he continued as a merchant, owning and operating a store for 15 years.
 In Edmonton he quickly established himself as a prominent citizen, serving on the inaugural Edmonton Board of Trade as president, which he would remain for five years.
 Cameron also was involved in the development of the Edmonton Public School Board, serving on the board in the 1890s.
 He was also involved in the town's politics, winning election to Edmonton's first town council in 1892 and serving an additional term when elected in 1895.
-After this retirement from politics, he worked in the coal and real estate business until his death in 1919, at the age of 73.
+After his retirement from politics, he worked in the coal and real estate business until his death in 1919, at the age of 73.
 Upon his death, he was lauded as one of the pioneer citizens of Edmonton; a street, neighbourhood and ravine were named for him.